blastcloud/guzzler-docs/docs/assertions/readme.md

 ### assertNotLast(Closure $expect, $message = null)

-Assert that the last request in history does not meet the expectation passed.
+Assert that the last request in history does not meet the expectation returned.
 The first argument should be a closure that receives an `Expectation` and an optional error message can be passed as the second argument.

 ```php
 $this->guzzler->assertNotLast(function ($expect) {